Senjojiki Cirque 千畳敷カール

 Senjojiki Cirque is near Komagane Station in Nagano and accessible from Tokyo by express train.

-From Tokyo, take the JR Azusa train at Shinjuku and change at Okaya for the local Iida Line to Komagane.
+From Tokyo, take the JR Azusa express train at Shinjuku and change at Okaya for the local Iida Line to Komagane.
 The ride takes roughly 3 hours and 40 minutes.
 The Komagatake Ropeway Bus runs from Komagane Station and takes 50 minutes.

 There are direct buses from Shinjuku, Osaka, Kyoto, and Nagoya to Komagane Station.